CHALLENGING AND REWARDING OPPORTUNITY TO MAKE A DIFFERENCE IN JUVENILE AND FAMILY COURT SYSTEMS

 The successful candidate for this position must:

-• Be a highly motivated self-starter who is enthusiastic about social justice and system reform, and who is not easily discouraged
+- Be a highly motivated self-starter who is enthusiastic about social justice and system reform, and who is not easily discourage

 The minimum requirements for this position include:

-This full-time Site Manager position is located in Reno, Nevada.
+The Planning Specialist position is located in Reno, Nevada.
 Reno, the largest city in Northern Nevada, is nestled on the eastern slope of the Sierra Nevada Mountains and provides unlimited indoor and outdoor recreational activities.
 Spectacular Lake Tahoe and the world’s largest concentration of ski facilities are all within a fifty-mile radius.
 Biking, camping, fishing, and mountain climbing are all activities Reno residents and visitors enjoy.
-For more information, please visit washoecounty.gov. www.washoecounty.gov.
+For more information, please visit www.washoecounty.gov.

 The successful candidate for this position must be able to travel to and relocate to Reno, Nevada.
 The NCJFCJ is not able to provide reimbursement for interview travel or relocation expenses.